 Goosebumps is a PG rated family adventure film.
 Don’t let the fact that it’s based on a horror series fool you.
 Goosebumps is a PG rated family adventure film.
 It may be a good PG rated family adventure film, but it is still a PG rated family adventure film.

 The reason I use the word “good” instead of “great” is because of one very large reason; threat.
 There is no threat in Goosebumps.
-Despite having a werewolf to the left, a snowman to the right and an army of zombies in the center, I did not feel for one moment that any characters were in danger.
+Despite having a werewolf to the left, a snowman to the right and an army of zombies to fill in the gaps, I did not feel for one moment that any characters were in danger.
 There is as much threat in Goosebumps as there is in punching your pillow with snow gloves on.

 Despite my massive disappointment with genre and the fact that the main characters could’ve moonwalked to the end of the film without trouble, Goosebumps is enjoyable.
 The adventure itself in Goosebumps may not be thrilling but it is entertaining and light.